 5 Postcard Ideas to Inspire Your Faith Community

-If you’re only sending out year-end statement letters, you are missing out on a huge opportunity to reach out and engage your parishioners.
+If you’re only sending out year-end statement letters, you are missing out on a huge opportunity to reach out and engage the parishioners of your Catholic community.
 Sending a communication to your members is a great way to connect with them on an entirely new level and invite them more fully into relationship with your church — and with God.

-As we navigate a world that constantly asks us for things — money, time, attention — your parish can send out a communication that gives.
+As we navigate a world that constantly asks us for things — money, time, attention — your church can send out a communication that gives instead of asks.
 Here are five postcard ideas you can use to inspire your faith community.

 New Pastor